-Objective and importance of Hot cooked meal being served to the school going children has been highlighted in the talks given during Television and Radio Programme by the different officers of the Mid Day Meal Scheme at different levels.
+Objective and importance of hot cooked meal being served to the school going children has been highlighted in the talks given during Television and Radio Programme by the different officers of the Mid Day Meal Scheme at different levels.
 Apart from this

-- In a special activity by name "Samudayadatta Shala" programme all officers visit schools to verify MDM activities and to have discussions with parents and the SDMC members for the improvements. - Media is supporting the programme by giving feedback on drawbacks for effective Implementation of the scheme in rural and urban area for rectification and to bring improvement in MDM. - The media including various agencies like Television and Radio (Akasha vani) are campaigning satisfactorily on the operation and implementation of MDM and hot milk distribution schemes. - Shikshana Varthe, a monthly magazine publishing by Education department which reaches to all schools to reach out the teachers and SDMC members - Posters and videos are designed to educate the cook cum helpers
+- In a special activity by name "Samudayadatta Shala" programme all officers visit schools to verify MDM activities and to have discussions with parents and the SDMC members for the improvements. - Media is supporting the programme by giving feedback on drawbacks for effective Implementation of the scheme in rural and urban area for rectification and to bring improvement in MDM. - Shikshana Varthe, a monthly magazine publishing by Education department which reaches to all schools to reach out the teachers and SDMC members. - Posters and videos are designed to educate the cook cum helpers.